 A recession is unofficially defined as 2 consecutive quarters of negative GDP growth.
 It is officially declared by the National Bureau of Economic Research, who also will declare the peak month, and as things progress, the trough and when recovery begins as well.

-Take those numbers in for a minute.
-They are massive, representing a nearly $2 trillion decline in GDP.
-The worst single quarter of economic decline in our nation’s history.
-And we are all still standing on the other side.
+Take these volatile changes in for a minute.
+They are massive, representing a nearly $2 trillion decline in GDP in Q2, followed by a $1.6 trillion increase in Q3.
+The worst single quarter of economic decline in our nation’s history, followed by the best… And we are all still standing on the other side.
+Hopefully, we all can stomach the ride through 2021.

 Coming Up Next…